Believe it or not, I sometimes get emails from people contacting me for the first time, from a hospital, asking for

 Well… first and foremost, if the infection has grown so bad that they are hospitalized, then they are in the right place!

 Hospitals and modern medicine excel at traumatic, life-threatening, and acute onset illness.

 For the folks who contact me from hospital beds and emergency waiting rooms, the time for using food as medicine to prevent an illness has passed.

 Food and herbs generally work more slowly and have an accumulative and long-term effect to both prevent disease and heal the body.

 People who are seeking immediate treatment do not understand how using food as medicine actually works.
 There are no immediate remedies or quick fixes.
 That’s a Western/modern medicine mindset.

-Diet and lifestyle improvements offers long-term wellness and needs to be implemented with a preventative mindset.
+Diet and lifestyle improvements offer long-term wellness and need to be implemented with a preventative mindset.
 That means… BEFORE the illness fully takes hold of the bodily systems, not while they are in the throes of trauma.

-Using food and herbs as medicine preventatively, gives the body the energy to keep the immune system strong, ensures detoxification organs are working well, and the glands are supporting various bodily functions – and all of that helps fend off disease.
+Using food and herbs as medicine preventatively gives the body the energy to keep the immune system strong, ensures detoxification organs are working well, the glands are supporting various bodily functions, and helps fend off disease.

 This does not mean that illness will not come into your body if you make diet and lifestyle improvements, or that you won’t ever have to be hospitalized for anything.
 It just means that your body will be better prepared for an illness when/if it does come, and your recovery time will also be improved.

 Alter your diet and lifestyle the very same day you are discharged from the hospital.
 Give your body the preventative medicine it needs so you don’t have to lose another organ, or gland, or fifteen feet of your intestines.